emartech/pgarchive/Manual.md

 Create a readonly snapshot of '/mnt/backup/t2/standby' in '/mnt/backup/t2/snapshots/2016-04-04T16:45:31Z'
 ```

+#### `snapshot thin` and `expire`

 There is support for time based thinning and expiry with the `snapshot thin` and `snapshot expire` commands.
-The `pgarchive.conf` file holds the properties `expire_date` and `thin_daily_date` which control cutoff times.
+Thinning reduces the number of snapshots per day to one for snapshots before the cutoff time, while expiry removes all snapshots before the cutoff time and also removes all related WAL segments from the wal_archive.
+The container's `pgarchive.conf` file holds the properties `expire_date` and `thin_daily_date` which control cutoff times.
 To debug this it may be useful to pass `--show` to the commands, and to override the config file values by setting `THIN_DAILY_DATE` and `EXPIRE_DATE` in the environment.

-Usually you do not need to manually create, delete or even expire snapshots, as a cron job takes care of this.
-See Cron Jobs below for deatils.
+Usually you do not need to manually create, delete or even expire snapshots, as a cron job takes care of all of this.
+See Cron Jobs below for details.

 ### Restoring Data

-Restoring data is done by cloning a snapshot locally (inspired by zfs' terminology).
+Restoring data is done by cloning a snapshot (inspired by zfs' terminology).
+Clones are named explicitly by the user creating them.

-TODO
+#### `clone create`, `duplicate` and `delete`

+The `create` command takes the new clone name, a snapshot timestamp, and optionally a timestamp for PITR.
+It creates the new clone in the clones directory, and sets up postgresql.conf and recovery.conf, but does not yet start recovery to give the admin a chance to modify these files manually.
+New clones are assigned a new unused port somewhere above 54000.

+Cloning is exceptionally fast, because contrary to most other backup solutions `pgarchive` can create a shallow copy-on-write copy of an existing snapshot, and only needs to run minimal recovery on startup.
+Frequent snapshots are cheap due to btrfs' cow, so we don't have to rely on doing large stretches of PITR.

+The `duplicate` command creates a (copy-on-write) copy of an existing clone.

+The `delete` command completely removes a (stopped) clone again.
+Old clones which are not deleted may lead to increased disk usage, or at least prevent freeing space when related snapshots are expired.

+#### `clone list`

+The `list` command lists created clones.
+With parameter `--status` it also lists which clones are running, and what port they are using.

+#### `clone start` and `stop`

+These commands start and stop clones.
+The first time a clone is started it will do recovery according to `recovery.conf`, and if successful this file will be renamed to `recovery.done`.

+#### `clone log`

+This will open today's postgres log file of a named clone in $PAGER, or `tail -f` it to stdout if `-f`is given as parameter.
+This assumes CSV log format, log storage in $PGDATA/pg_log, and the default daily log rotation with name of weekday in the filename as `postgresql-<DAY>.csv`.

+#### `clone psql`

+This convenience command opens a `psql` shell to a named clone, without having to provide command line parameters for its port.

+#### Disaster Recovery

+The clone directory has to be on btrfs, and it is not recommended to run clones as production replacements directly due to btrfs' bad performance characteristics, especially its widely volatile IO latency.
+Clones are useful to investigate the origin of an issue, or to extract partial data.
+Depending on your demands it may be possible to run your application on a clone temporily with reduced performance, or with essential services only.

+For full disaster recovery a clone needs to be copied back to a production server.
+The two easiest options probably are using `rsync` or `pg_basebackup` for this task, but at the moment `pgarchive` provides no further support for this.
+A more sophisticated approach might involve running essential services on the clone while setting up streaming replication back to a production machine, and doing a switch-over eventually.

 ### Cron Jobs